Regulation A Lawyers – Regulation A White Paper

 - issuers subject to “bad actor” disqualification under Rule 262.

-Regulation A+ limits the type of securities that can be issued to the specifically enumerated list in Section 3(b)(3) of the Securities Act, which includes warrants and convertible equity and debt securities, among other equity and debt securities.
-Asset-backed securities are ineligible under Regulation A+.
+Regulation A limits the types of securities that can be issued to the specifically enumerated list in Section 3(b)(3) of the Securities Act, which includes warrants and convertible equity and debt securities, among other equity and debt securities.
+Asset-backed securities are ineligible under Regulation A.

 4. Investment Limitations